Getting Started

 agents:

-- name: Sentiment Analyzer
+- display_name: Sentiment Analyzer

 type: substrate

-Step 8: Deploy Your Agents
+#Step 5: Deploy Your Agents

-Set Up Daita Cloud (Required for Deployment)
+#Set Up Daita Cloud (Required for Deployment)

 To deploy agents to the cloud, you need a Daita API key: